The Best Seat Chair Cushion for Back Pain

 - increases strain on ligaments of the pelvic joints

 The best office chair cushion for back pain is the natural latex variety.
-Memory foam, gel or other types of cushions may seem appealing, but I found that they can actually make your discomfort worse.
+Memory foam, gel, or other cushions may seem appealing but can worsen your discomfort.

-If you’re looking for a useful guide to ergonomic information, our blog has all sorts of helpful articles about desk chairs and their benefits.
-We also guide how to choose an appropriate seat height so that your spine stays in alignment while sitting at your desk or computer workstation.
+If you’re looking for a valuable guide to ergonomic information, our blog has all sorts of helpful articles about desk chairs and their benefits.
+We also guide how to choose an appropriate seat height so that your spine stays aligned while sitting at your desk or computer workstation.

 - Resident, O., Rogers, J.E. and Stauffer, E.S., 1971.
 Comparison of pressure distribution qualities in seat cushions.
 Bulletin of Prosthetics Research, (15-16), p.129.